CHPC-UofU/perfsonar-sandbox/cloudlab/README.md

 1. Create an experiment on CloudLab using this profile (`perfsonar_sandbox`).
 1. Copy `./inventory/hosts.tmpl` to `./inventory/hosts`.
 1. Replace the placeholder variables with actual values.
+   * Use an SSH without a passphrase, otherwise the example commands below will not work.
 1. Test connecting to the experiment.
    ```shell
    (venv) $ ansible all -m ping